OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 However, if you prefer, you can contact us at compliance@evernote.com to ask us to provide access to, correct, update, or delete your personal information.
 Please note that we may ask you for proof of account ownership and/or identity before fulfilling your request.
 We will comply with such requests to the extent required by applicable law or the US-Swiss Privacy Shield and US-EU Privacy Shield.

+**A Note for our European Users about our Data Processing Grounds and Data Access Rights**

+The European Union's GDPR requires that we provide notice in a specific way to our European users about their privacy rights.
+We process Account Holder or End User personal information on one of three grounds, depending on the circumstances: (i) your affirmative consent, in which case you will have the right to withdraw consent at any time. (ii) contractual necessity. or (iii) our legitimate interest in providing the Service.
+In addition, we are required to list the data access right available to all users in a specific way.

+Learn MoreShow Less

+**YOUR RIGHTS** **WHAT DOES IT MEAN FOR YOU?** Right to access

+*   You can request Evernote to provide you with information on how we collect, use, and store your personal information, including provide you with a copy of your personal information we store in Evernote.

+Right of rectification

-**What happens if I want to stop using Evernote?**
+*   You can request that we correct certain inaccurate information if you are no longer using the Service.
+For more information, see the section: "What happens if I want to stop using Evernote?"

-You can delete your Content at any time, and you can stop using the Evernote service at any time.
-And as we promise in our third law of data protection, your data is portable.
-You can export your notes at any time, as explained here.
+Right to data portability

+*   You can export your information from Evernote to a competing service.
+See our Third Law of Data Protection for more information.

+Right to object

+*   You can object to the processing of your information in certain cases, as well as request that Evernote not use your personal information for direct marketing purposes.
+Direct marketing includes emails which help us keep you informed about the latest improvements to our Service.
+See our Help and Learning page on opting-out for more information.

+**How long does Evernote store my information?**

+Evernote's mission is to help you remember everything important in your life.
+In order to do that, we make the Content you store in Evernote readily accessible to you, until you make the decision to delete it.

 If you delete your Content and then sync, it will no longer be accessible to you or others who may access the Service.
 The Evernote service’s back-up systems may retain residual copies of your deleted Content for up to one year due to the nature of those systems’ operations.

 Evernote provides you with features that allow you to communicate and collaborate with other users.
 Please note that deleting your copy of these communications (such as messages) won't delete copies existing in the accounts of people you were interacting with.

+For users who are inactive for extended periods of time, we may close your account to satisfy our obligations under applicable law, and in accordance with our data retention policy.
+If that happens, we will try to notify you before taking any action.

+**What happens if I want to stop using Evernote?**

+As described above, you can delete your Content at any time, and you can stop using the Evernote service at any time.
+And as we promise in our third law of data protection, your data is portable.
+You can export your notes at any time, as explained here.

 **What happens if Evernote closes my account?**